Overview

 3. Core Dev Calls: All Core Developers (ACD) meetings for consensus

-4. Implementation: Client teams implement changes
+4. Rollout: Client teams implement changes

 5. Testnet: Testing on Sepolia, Holesky